kvark/vange-rs/README.md

 You need the **original game** in order to try out `vange-rs`.
 The path to resources needs to be set in `config/settings.ron`.

+## Technonolgy

+The game uses [wgpu-rs](https://github.com/gfx-rs/wgpu) for graphics and [winit](https://github.com/tomaka/winit) for windowing.

+The level is drawn in a single full-screen draw call with a bit of ray tracing magic.
+There is also an experimental tessellation-based renderer, but neither produce results of sufficient quality.
+See the [dedicated wiki page](https://github.com/kvark/vange-rs/wiki/Rendering-Techniques) for our rendering technologies.

 ## Instructions

 The project is structured to provide multiple binaries. `road` binary is for the main game, which includes mechouses, items, and the level.